plasma-umass/DataDebug/README.md

 License
 -------

-CheckCell is licensed under the GPLv2, Copyright (C) 2011-2015 The University of Massachusetts, Amherst.
+CheckCell is licensed under the GPLv2, Copyright (C) 2011-2015 The University of Massachusetts Amherst.

 Prerequisites
 --------------